Our Hotels Events & Experiences Private Hire Read All About It The Cotswolds Festive Season

 3. How do the two of you work together when developing a menu?

 Ben: The process varies across the Cubitt House group depending on the chef I’m working with, but Stevie is a very creative talent.
-For Alfie’s, I set out the vision: we’ve got the pub downstairs, which is all about elevated British pub classics, and then upstairs we wanted something a bit more formal, more luxurious.
+For Alf’s, I set out the vision: we’ve got the pub downstairs, which is all about elevated British pub classics, and then upstairs we wanted something a bit more formal, more luxurious.

 We talked about elements like tableside theatre, a cheese trolley, a proper grill section and the kind of touches that give the room its own identity.
 That set the tone, and then Stevie brought it to life with his ideas and the dishes themselves.
 It was very collaborative, but I’d say Stevie filled in most of the gaps